 9.3.2.1.1 General

 The format of a Data frame is defined in Figure 9-111 (Data frame format).
 The Frame Control, Duration, Address 1, Address 2, Address 3, and Sequence Control fields are present in all data frame subtypes.
 The presence of the Address 4 field is determined by the setting of the To DS and From DS subfields of the Frame Control field (see below).
-The presence of the QoS Control field is determined by the setting of the QoS subfield of the Subtype subfield (see 9.2.4.1.3 (Type and Subtype subfields) of the Frame Control field.
-The presence of the HT Control field is determined by the setting of the +HTC subfield of the Frame Control field (see 9.2.4.1.10 (+HTC subfield)).
+The presence of the QoS Control field is indicated by the QoS subfield of the Subtype subfield (see 9.2.4.1.3 (Type and Subtype subfields) of the Frame Control field.
+The presence of the HT Control field is indicated by the +HTC subfield of the Frame Control field (see 9.2.4.1.10 (+HTC subfield)).

 Editor: Please modify the first paragraph in 9.3.2.1 as follows: